Mono-Game/MonoGame.Samples/FuelCell/Documentation/8-FuelCell-Bringing-the-noise.md

 Sound is a crucial component of the gameplay experience, from background music to sound effects and all-round haptic responses. (yes, even vibration is an audio response).

-In this chapter, we will introduce the basics allowing you to explore further on your own by adding background theme music, engine rumble while we power around the area, and a nifty alarm when we collect those fuel cells.
+In this chapter, we will introduce the basics of audio, with background theme music, engine rumble while we power around the area, and a nifty alarm when we collect those fuel cells.
+You can replace the audio with your own if you wish.

 ## Grab those files

-It is possible to generate sounds at runtime and there are some fantastic libraries out there, even for MonoGame to do this, but let us keep things simple using the content pipeline.
+It is possible to generate sounds at runtime and there are some fantastic libraries out there for that, even for use in MonoGame, but let us keep things simple using the content pipeline.

 > [!NOTE]
 > All the audio files used here were sourced from [MixKit](https://mixkit.co/free-sound-effects/game/), but feel free to use your own if you wish.